holmenov/ZkSync-Transactions/README.md

 4. `pip install -r requirements.txt`.
 5. Paste your proxies into `proxy.txt` in `ip:port@login:password` format
 6. Paste the wallet private key in `accounts.txt`.
-7. Set the general settings in `settings.py`.
+7. Set the settings in `settings.py`.
-8. Set the routes settings in `modules_settings.py`.

 ## GENERAL SETTINGS